Saving Money By Taking Advantage Of Promotions

 Putting selected items on sale has always been a popular and effective means of getting people to visit a store and to purchase products that the store wants or needs to move.
 Even people who do not bother with strategic shopping ideas will frequently respond to a good sale.

 Now that most retail outlets use UPC codes for pricing, including sale prices, the old clause of being unable to use a coupon on a sale item has largely faded away.
-This means a strategic shopper with a coupon can apply it to an item that is also on sale.
+This means a strategic shopper with a coupon can get started it to an item that is also on sale.
 This same item may also include a rebate or additional incentive.

 Although the savings from each shopping trip may only amount to a few dollars, when all of the incentives are combined together and viewed over a reasonable period of time, the savings can be astounding.
 Some of the more aggressive strategic shoppers save as much as $5,000 or more each year.
 Further, many people have caught on to the idea, so there are many web sites and online discussion forums that provide useful tips and advice for successful strategic shopping.